 policy & advocacy

-We are a leading voice for early childhood health and are passionate about telling the story of the importance of our work on behalf of families and children, our communities, our state, and the nation. learn more about our policy and advocacy work and how you can become involved.
+We are a leading voice for early childhood health and are passionate about the importance of our work on behalf of families and children, our communities, our state, and the nation. learn more about our policy and advocacy work and how you can become involved.

 Advocacy is important to us!
 We want to share where we stand on issues that impact families, young children, and the professionals in our field.
 The first years of a child’s life set the foundation for her future success and we work diligently to ensure that there are effective policies in place.
 We advocate at the Capitol and build awareness of the importance of early childhood education year round.
 Here is our Policy Agenda.